 Continuing education (CE) is another opportunity to expand your knowledge by choosing CE classes where you learn something new.
 Choosing an accredited online real estate school that offers a large variety of classes from which to choose provides state-approved education and fits conveniently into your busy schedule.
 Check out the 5 Best Accredited Online Schools for Real Estate 2024 to compare CE courses between them.

 Often overlooked among the tips for real estate agents is to take time for relaxation.
 Being at the top of your real estate game and avoiding burnout requires you to step away from work occasionally.
 You want a career you love and to enjoy the fruits of your hard work.
 If you’re all work and no play, it won’t be long before you’re ready to quit.

 Research shows people who take time off from work have lower stress levels, lower risk of heart disease, and are highly motivated to reach their goals.
-Your travels, and even your “staycations,” give you opportunities to let your network get to know, like, and trust you because they see what interests you.
+Your travels or even your “staycations” give you opportunities to let your network get to know, like, and trust you because they see what interests you.
 Sharing vacation stories with new prospects allows them to know you more.
-Spend time in nature and doing the things you love.
+Spend time in nature and do the things you love.
 Take a trip off the beaten path.
 Use your staycation to explore unknown places in your town.

-Realtor safety is not often discussed in the real estate profession, but you must learn a few safety tips to protect you and your clients from danger and harm.
-Agents meet strangers frequently, are alone with people regularly, and often drive and walk in locations they are unfamiliar with.
+Realtor safety is not often discussed in the real estate profession, but you must learn a few safety tips to protect yourself and your clients from danger and harm.
+Agents meet strangers frequently, are alone with people regularly, and often drive and walk in unfamiliar locations.
 These situations can put agents in a vulnerable position, so you need to be prepared.